k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog`

-The API retrieves a list of the catalog's versions and their creation timestamp.
+The API retrieves a list of the Catalog's versions and their creation timestamp.

 **Example of an API call:**